ibm-cloud-docs/netezza/datalakes/examples2_singularity.md

 Now, you can query both the local 2022 data that was loaded and the 2021 data from a data lake all in the same query.

+You can access data from one *parquet* file at a time.

+The *parquet* column names are case sensitive.
+You must use double quotation marks ("") when you are querying specific columns.
+{: note}

 - To identify which year had the most passengers, run:

    ```sql